Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 “Back on subject?” he suggested, instead of complaining.

 The Great Father duck-nodded and returned to his map.
 “We don’t know shit about this planet.
-We’re pretty sure there’s no ring around it---near as we can tell, that thing was a one-off, thank Fyu’s furry nuts---but there could by all sortsa things in the system that’ll give us grief.
+We’re pretty sure there’s no ring around it - near as we can tell, that thing was a one-off, thank Fyu’s furry nuts - but there could by all sortsa things in the system that’ll give us grief.

 “Our long-term objective,” he continued, “Is ‘ta liberate that planet an’ the people on it.
 That’s gonna mean bringing in the Grand Army, but it’s also gonna mean puttin’ up a shield ‘round the planet.
 So you’re gonna be lookin’ specifically for ground-to-orbit weaponry, jump arrays, nanofactories… anythin’ that might jeopardize the shield or let the Hunters get past it once it’s up… or stop us from puttin’ it up in the first place.”